Spring Hill Slip and Fall Attorneys

 Abrahamson & Uiterwyk has been helping injured victims for over thirty years.
 Our firm has had the privilege of representing over 20,000 clients, recovering hundreds of millions of dollars in settlements.

-We are fully committed to providing clients with the best legal representation and fighting for their rights and compensation.
+We are fully committed to providing clients with the highest quality legal representation and fighting for their rights and compensation.
 Our team takes an aggressive approach while treating clients with the kindness and compassion they deserve.

 What to Expect from a Slip and Fall Settlement in Florida